EvanFrameX/Bastionism/README.md

-# The Bastionist Manifesto
+# Idealimpero

-If you want the best practical system of organization, you can stay reading this manifesto to choose if to switch to Bastionism or not.
+If you have no idea where to put yourself in the vast world of politics, then you can consider reading through the end.

 ---

 ## 1. Communities

-Society splits into communities based on ideology.
-Leftists with leftists, rightists with rightists,centrists with centrists.
-This reduces internal conflict.
-People live among those they broadly agree with.
+Society splits into communities based on ideology (leftists with leftists, rightists with rightists, centrists with centrists, etcetera) to reduces internal conflict.

-Communities are not locked.
-If your views change, you can move.
-If you cause disruption, you will be forced to leave.
+If your views change, you can move to another community (or out of the state).
+If you cause major disruption, you will be forced to leave the community.

 ---